Sigma Puppis

-Sigma Puppis, Latinized from σ Puppis, is a binary star system in the southern constellation of Puppis.
+Sigma Puppis, Latinized from σ Puppis, is a binary star system in the southern constellation Puppis.
 It has an apparent visual magnitude of 3.25, which is bright enough to be visible to the naked eye at night from the Southern Hemisphere.
 Through a telescope, it appears as a bright, orange-hued star with a nearby white companion.
 Parallax measurements indicate this star is located at a distance of about 192 ly from Earth.

 This is a spectroscopic binary system, consisting of an orbiting pair of stars that have not been individually resolved with a telescope.
 Their orbital period is 257.8 days and the eccentricity is 0.17.
 The pair form an eclipsing binary of the Beta Lyrae type and a period of 130.5 days, or one half of their orbital period.
 The eclipse of the primary component causes a decline of 0.04 of a magnitude, while the secondary eclipse reduces the magnitude by 0.03.